On this page:

 - Research, industrial and clinical laboratory personnel who are exposed routinely to Neisseria meningitidis in solutions that might become aerosolized;

 - Travelers visiting the "meningitis belt" in sub-Saharan Africa (Senegal in the West to Ethiopia in the East) during the "dry season" (December to June); and

 - Travels to Mecca (Saudi Arabia) during the Hajj.

-A meningococcal polysaccharide vaccine (MPSV4), also protecting against disease due to serogroups A, C, Y, and W-135, is available and is recommended for those 55 and older at higher risk of meningococcal disease.
+A meningococcal polysaccharide vaccine (MPSV4) also protects against disease due to serogroups A, C, Y, and W-135.
+This vaccine is available and is recommended for those 55 and older at higher risk of meningococcal disease.

 How can individuals reduce their risk of contracting meningococcal disease?